TMNTturtleguy/es-theme-ComicBook/readme.txt

 			- Wii
 			- WiiU

 v3.0  	11-11-19
 		Over 2 years and still one of the best looking themes.
 		Think of this v3.0 release as an overhaul release.
 		This is a fork of TMNTturtleguy's 16:9 version of ComicBook Theme.
 I do not plan on doing anything with the 4:3 variant.
 		HIGHLY RECOMMEND: That you do NOT overwrite your old 'comicbook' theme folder with this one.
 		Many of the files and directories have changed or been relocated.
 		Biggest change is to the directory structure.
 There is no longer an 'art' folder in each of the theme's directory.
 		The reasoning behind this change is to make it as simple as possible for anyone to create/submit a new theme.
 		All one has to do is create a folder and placing a few key files in it.
 		All you need, is to place your own comic.png and system.png image files in the folder, and copy the theme.xml from the 'template' theme folder.
 		You can also add a comic_rip.png, and launch.wav in the same folder to make a dynamic and immersive experience.

 		Changed the following:
 		- Simplified directory structure.
 All contents in the 'art' folder in each theme have been moved to the parent's folder.
 		- The 'art' folder was renamed to '_assets'
 		- Theme 'TMNT' was renamed to 'tmnt'
 		- Renamed all 'system 3' image files to 'bannerlogo'
 		- All 'rip' images were renamed to 'comic_rip'
 		- All 'comic_rip' images were moved to their respective theme folders
 		- All 'launch' sound files were moved to their respective theme folders and renamed to 'launch.wav'
 		- Removed 'misc' theme, 'Template' replaces this theme
 		- Removed 'love' theme, 'Favorites' replaces this theme
 		- Removed 'tg16cd' theme, it was identical to 'tg-cd'theme
 		- Many aracde themes such as, 'arcade', 'mame', 'mame4all', etc had their bannerlogo turned on.
 It was previously off.
 		- Renamed 'coco' theme to 'tandy'

 		Added the following:
 		- The 'template' theme
 		- This theme folder contains a blank theme.
 It was created as a guide for those who wish to create new collection or system themes.
 		- There is also a 7z archive containing tutorials on how to create certain images and assets for this project.
 		- All comic_rip images, launch sound files, etc where added and properly named in the '_assets' folder.
 		- Added TMNTturtleguy's Adobe Photoshop .psd and .ai template files to the '_assets' folder.

 		Updated the following:
 		- The 'batman' theme now has a 'Batman Spinning Logo' launch sound, and the 'bannerlogo' has been updated.
 		- The 'starwars' theme now has a 'Light-Saber Activation' launch sound
 		- The 'sonic' theme now has a 'Sonic Got an Emerald' launch sound
 		- The 'tmnt' theme now has a 'Cowabunga!' launch sound

 		Added the following Themes by Holy2tack:
 		- Breath of Fire
 		- Chrono Trigger
 		- Crash Bandicoot
 		- Donkey Kong
 		- Final Fantasy
 		- Fire Emblem
 		- Kirby
 		- Legend of Heroes, The
 		- Legend of Zelda, The
 		- Metroid
 		- Pokemon
 		- Secret of Mana (Seiken Densetsu)
 		- Spyro
 		- Tactics Ogre
 		- Tales of Series

 		Added Themes:
 		- Banjo Kazooie

 		Work-in-Progress
 		- More Themes to Come
 		- Upscale older images for Raspberry Pi 4 and Windows Machines

+v3.1  	12-16-19
+		Optimized several PNG files bringing the repo zip file size down to 143MB from 243MB Converted all newer 1080p comic PNG files to 720p.
+This fixes loading issues on the Raspberry Pi

+		Updated the following:
+		- MESS theme now has a proper system image
+		- SamCoup'e now has a proper system image

+		Added Systems:
+		- FB Neo
+		- PS3
+		- Xbox
+		- Xbox 360

+		Added Themes:
+		- Bomberman
+		- Castlevania
+		- Disney
+		- Luigi
+		- Mass Effect
+		- Mega Man Classic
+		- Mega Man X
+		- Mega Man Zero
+		- Simpsons
+		- Tomb Raider